Al's Homebrewery

 Long before I started homebrewing back in 1987, my hobby was photography.
 So, when I started rebuilding my home brewery, it was only natural for me to document the progress in photographs.
 The planning of the brewery took months, but the actual construction was completed in only three weekends.
 My previous two brewing systems were a JSP EasyMasherTM and, previous to that, a Zapap system.
 I originally started out with a 3-gallon enamel canning pot, but bought a 10-gallon Polar stainless steel kettle after about 5 batches.

 Building a stand was the first step, but I had to buy the stainless steel kettles and burners first so I could size the stand properly.
-Cajun Cadillac Cookers in Louisiana (I picked up the literature at the New Orleans American Homebrewer's Association Conference -- their number is 225-647-1921) sells various sizes of solidly-built stainless steel kettles (2002 update: They don't sell stainless kettles anymore...
-I'm looking for a new supplier; one inexpensive source sells large stainless steel tanks built for holding olive oil in restaurants...
-I suggest avoiding these because the metal is too thin) and very nice 50,000 BTU burners.
-I mailordered two 18.75-gallon kettles and two burners, and built the stand around them.
+There are many sources for stainless steel kettles, but not that many for really big ones.
+One inexpensive source sells large stainless steel tanks built for holding olive oil in restaurants...
+I suggest avoiding these because the metal is too thin.
+I have two nice 50,000 BTU burners (see the Amazon link below) and I mailordered two 18.75-gallon kettles, from a source that no longer sells them.
+I then built the stand around the burners and kettles.
 The stand was built from galvanized steel angles and flats (Builder's Square) and held together by bolts, lockwashers and nuts.
 I did a rough sketch on paper and then made adjustments as I was building it.
 I extended the corner verticals above the support surface because I wanted to minimize the risk that I would knock the kettles off.
 Given the size of the kettles, the likelyhood of pushing them off the stand was minimal, but I tend to err on the side of safety.
 Notice that I extended the two side pieces of the base to add in front-to-back stability.
 The cross-bracing is extremely important for making the stand sturdy, so don't skimp on these!
 Hacksawed galvanized angles are extremely sharp, so don't forget to file them down.

 Note that these 50,000 BTU burners are fine for heating the mash and would be more than adequate for 10 gallon batches, but they are just barely enough for my 15- to 17-gallon batches.
 They are fine for the boil, but when it comes to heating sparge water, I really would rather have more BTUs.
 Furthermore, if you plan to switch to natural gas (Cajun Cadillac Cookers sells jets for natural gas too... default is propane) the BTUs drop to something like 40,000, which may even be underpowered for the boil.
 Yesterday, I ran across a 90,000 BTU (with natural gas) burner at a restaurant supply store... too bad it was $525.